deqode/GoArcc/docs/Introduction/Directory Definition.md

 ```

 ### REST
-REST API's over grpc is achieved by [gRPC-gateway](https://github.com/grpc-ecosystem/grpc-gateway). it basically translates a RESTful HTTP API into gRPC.
+REST APIs over gRPC are achieved by [gRPC-gateway](https://github.com/grpc-ecosystem/grpc-gateway).
+It translates a RESTful HTTP API into gRPC.
 #### how to register your service as REST?
 you can register your service as rest at `servers/rest/register.go`
 ```go